Enjoy TV5

-Enjoy TV5 is a private television channel owned by Enjoy TV Holdings.
-Enjoy TV5 only broadcasts English movies (Hollywood and United Kingdom), local movies (Malaysia and Singapore), Hong Kong movies, China movies.
-Other than that, Enjoy TV5 also broadcasts other programme such as documentaries, TV dramas, entertainment shows, and news briefs.
-This television channel started its trial broadcast on May 10, 2025.
-It broadcasts 24 hours a day.
+Enjoy TV5 was a private television channel owned by Enjoy TV Holdings.
+Enjoy TV5 only broadcast English movies (Hollywood and United Kingdom), local movies (Malaysia and Singapore), Hong Kong movies and China movies.
+Other than that, Enjoy TV5 also broadcast other television programme such as variety shows, Chinese TV dramas, English TV dramas, entertainment shows, and news briefs.
+It started its trial broadcast on May 10, 2025, and broadcast 24 hours a day.

 History

 Ahead of regular broadcasts, the channel acquired a raft of Taiwanese titles in November 2022, which would occupy 50% of the schedule, as well as some TVB productions.

 Test broadcasts were conducted starting 15 July 2023 on MYTV's streaming platform.

 The channel was announced on 5 May 2025.
 Broadcasts started on 10 May.
 The channel was given a one-year incentive period, with a three-year broadcasting license, pending MCMC regulations.

+The channel was closed on 20 August 2026 for unknown reasons.
+It had suspended its broadcasts since 1 August 2026 for technical upgrades, but it failed to secure an upgrade.